mhdolatabadi/c-minus-compiler/README.md

 # compiler-project
-Project of design of compilers course written in python to interpret C-minus programs
+Design of compilers course project written in python to interpret C-minus programs